Frequently Asked Questions About Hunting

 Can I use an ATV for hunting in Connecticut?

 The answer depends upon how and where the ATV will be used.
 ATVs are not permitted on any state-owned or controlled properties, except by special permit.
 The use of ATVs for transportation on private lands is not restricted as long as landowner permission is obtained and the vehicle is properly registered.
 The only persons who may actually hunt from or on an ATV are certain handicapped individuals by special permit.
 In Connecticut, those eligible are restricted to paraplegics or those with severe, debilitating mobility conditions who cannot walk without the assistance of a cane, brace, crutch, etc. Once issued, an ATV permit holder must obtain additional authorization from a District Office to access specific sections of DEEP properties.
 Those permitted to hunt from an ATV cannot possess or shoot a loaded hunting implement while the vehicle is in motion.
 4-wheel drive trucks, vans, SUVs etc. are not considered ATVs.
+(Information on ATV Regulations and Impacts of Misuse)

 Can a hunter use electronic calls?